 While benefits of open-source to its users are obvious, the more difficult end is that of funding the open-source producers.
 We met this problem first time in 2000 when we started work on an open-source telephony project (SIP Express Router, AKA SER) at the research institute Fraunhofer Fokus.
 The development funds were secured by various research projects which relied on use of the software.
 The software matured over time and was open-sourced mainly due to concerns that lack of marketing funds would make it short-lived.
 Open-sourcing indeed helped to create exposure and it soon began to be the SIP software that was deployed whenever scale mattered.
 Eventually we started a company that generated revenue using dual licensing for OEM customers, closed-source extensions and support -- the traditional methods to which most of open-source companies resort till today.
 Commercialisation has not been entirely easy though.
 For many customers, the notion of "open-source" evoked "free-of-charge" or even worse something "worthless".
 Fund raising was similarly difficult as many investors equaled open-source to IPR vacuum; remember this was years before the 2008 $1 billion acquisition of mysql by Sun.

 The perception of open-source has changed since then favourably and open-source companies regularly participate in the funding process.
-Alone this year, 2018, Elastic made an IPO ($252m), Microsoft acquired GitHub ($7.5 billion) and Salesforce acquired MuleSoft ($6.5 billion).
-In the past year, 2017, mongodb (database company) made its IPO and so did Cloudera (commercialises Hadoop).
+Alone in 2018, Elastic made an IPO ($252m), Microsoft acquired GitHub ($7.5 billion) and Salesforce acquired MuleSoft ($6.5 billion).
+In 2017, mongodb (database company) made its IPO and so did Cloudera (commercialises Hadoop).

-Prevalence of clouds has improved the situation for both the open-source producers and users.
+Prevalence of clouds has changed the situation for both the open-source producers and users.
 There are two reasons.
 One of them is that offering a service requires the software to be polished and configured to perfection without any DIY effort left.
 This addresses one of the most frequent critique points against open-source which is additional effort needed to make it run (AKA the "Total Cost of Ownership weakness").
 When the software is offered as a service, the remaining DIY effort diminishes and the TCO argument falls off.
+That is a great opportunity for both software users and producers, even though the latter must be concerned about competitors taking "their" software and producing competing cloud offers (see for example AWS vs Elastic).

 The other aspect that makes the open-source life-cycle easier is that intellectual property rights are becoming less relevant.
 Even "viral" GPL-ed software can be used without disclosing the essence of a cloud company value which has shifted from raw software to the service space where software integration and operation matters most.
 That is making things also easier for investors: due diligence of a service is far more telling than that of raw software.